 The precautionary recommendations of the Robert Koch Institute also apply to the trains of the S-Bahn Berlin.
 The trains are cleaned intensively every day.

-Among other things, all handles, recessed grips, bars, intercom units and door opening switches (inside and outside) are cleaned.
-Cleaning is also carried out at the reversing stations and in the workshops.
+Among other things, all handles, recessed grips, bars, intercom units and door opening buttons (inside and outside) are cleaned.
+Cleaning is also carried out at the terminal stations and in the depots.

 From now on, automatic opening of the passenger doors can occur at every stop on the platform.

 In order to limit the spread of coronavirus, more and more doors are being opened automatically.
 This means that in many cases it will no longer be necessary for the passenger to press the button.

 This applies to all S-Bahn trains, apart from those used on lines S46 (Mondays-Fridays only), S8 and S85, which are older (class 485) and where the doors can’t be opened automatically by the driver.